PlatinumFoxTail/Databases-WebProgramming_Hobbyapp/README.md

 ## Status at Intermediate hand-in 24.9.23:

 I. General status of app:
-- Search abbrevationns OK.
+- Search abbrevations OK.
 - Search and add literature OK.
 NB!
 The keywords section should be added within {}
 - Search and add stakeholders OK.
-- Register and login OK
+- Register and login OK.
-- Admin rights still need to be added e.g. remove users.
+- Admin can remove data OK.

 II.
 Literature page improvement needs:
 - The accepted form of BCI literature search should be dipslayed in the search boxes in gray e.g. keywords as {keyword1, keyword2}